 Each WECS shall be constructed with a tubular tower, not a lattice tower.

-Setbacks: No part of a WECS (including guy wire anchors) shall be located closer than 250% of the WECS height to any occupied building or other WECS and no closer than 200% of the WECS height to any road or utility.
+Setbacks: No part of a WECS (including guy wire anchors) shall be located closer than 250% of the WECS height to any occupied building, property line, or other WECS and no closer than 200% of the WECS height to any road or utility.

 Isolation from Non-Participating Properties: No WECS shall be located closer than 2,640 feet to the property line of any non-participating property, unless the Township Board otherwise expressly provides in the special use permit.
-If the applicant seeks approval of an isolation distance less than 2,640 feet, the applicant shall be required to demonstrate to the Township Board with clear and convincing evidence and state-of the-art modeling, monitoring and measurement techniques that the proposed WECS will have no material adverse effects on any occupied buildings on non-participating properties within the requested isolation distance from the WECS, as determined by a licensed qualified professional.
+If the applicant, owner, or operator seeks approval of an isolation distance less than 2,640 feet, the applicant, owner, or operator shall be required to demonstrate to the Township Board with clear and convincing evidence and state-of the-art modeling, monitoring and measurement techniques that the proposed WECS will have no material adverse effects on any non-participating properties within the requested isolation distance from the WECS, as determined by a licensed qualified professional.
 Such evidence shall include, at a minimum, demonstration of data, modeling and analysis of noise emissions conforming to this Section.

 Rotor or Blade Clearance: Blade arcs created by a WECS shall have a minimum of seventy-five (75) feet of clearance over and from any structure, adjoining property or tree.
 The minimum blade or rotor clearance above ground level shall be at least seventy-five (75) feet.